rsksmart/devportal-1.0/rif/relay/operator-manual.md

    **NOTE: in this example we asume that the `account[0]` of regtest has tokens to use.**

-3. Finally you need to deploy your smart wallet, to do so you must follow these steps:
+3. Finally to deploy your smart wallet, you must follow these steps:

    1. Use the provider from relay to that you have an example here:
    ```javascript